AdamKyle/flare/resources/info/kingdoms/section-1.md

 ## Additional Tips

 - Settling one kingdom is free, settling additional kingdoms cost 10,000 gold per kingdom you own.
 For example, if you have 5 kingdoms, your 6th will cost 50,000 gold.
 If you don’t have the gold, you can Attack other kingdoms, reduce their morale to 0 and send in a special unit called a “settler” who will settle the kingdom.
-See [Attacking a kingdom]().
+See [Attacking a kingdom](/information/attacking-kingdoms).
-- If you are banned for ever, see [rules](), and you have not requested a “unban” or have been rejected for one, after 72 hours of the ban taking affect the kingdoms will be taken from your kingdom and given to an NPC (legit just called NPC).
-The NPC will hold the kingdom at 0% Morale.
-All a player has to do is either message the NPC and ask to take the kingdom (cost is total Kingdoms you own * 10,000 gold / 2 – half price!) or you can send a settler in and just take the kingdom.
-  - When a player is banned, and their kingdoms are handed over to the NPC, players in chat will see a gold message appearing saying that Player x’s kingdoms were handed to an NPC.
-    - No location data will be given.
-Go hunting.
-  - If you request an unban after the 72-hour period and are acquitted (unbanned) your kingdoms will be lost for ever, and you have to start all over.
-- Once a kingdom loses all its morale it will gain no treasury, and limited resources/population.
-  - Buildings with zero durability will need to be repaired at half the cost of the building cost for that level, before you can upgrade or (in the case of the Barracks) recruit additional units.

 > ### ATTN!
 >